iitrabhi/fenics-workshop/mkdocs/docs/2_notebooks/day-1/exercises/3_expressions.md

+The accompanying Jupyter notebook can be obtained here [3_expressions](../../../../../src/day-1/exercises/3_expressions.ipynb)

 ## Expressions

 In FEniCS, an Expression is a flexible and convenient way to define mathematical functions or expressions within the domain of interest.
 Expressions are often used to specify boundary conditions, source terms, initial conditions, or any other function needed in the formulation of the PDE problem.